jdsannchao/Causal2Needles/README.md

 * Instructions for downloading and organizing the dataset
 * Example scripts for evaluating both commercial and open-source models

   > Note: All essential files and procedures for evaluation are included in this repo.
 However, due to model-specific chat templates and dependencies, the fully automated evaluation pipeline currently only supports **Gemini API** and **Qwen2.5-VL**.
-A submission platform is under development.
-If you would like us to test your model, please contact the authors.
-* Automated evaluation of model performance across three types of questions
+* Automated evaluation of model performance across four types of questions

 ## Environment Setup